lyhue1991/eat_tensorflow2_in_30_days/Chapter6-4.md

 Note: the following code only executes on Colab.

-You may use the following link for testing (tf_singleGPU, in Chinese)
+You may use the following link for testing (tf_multiGPU, in Chinese)

 https://colab.research.google.com/drive/1j2kp_t0S_cofExSN7IyJ4QtMscbVlXU-